 - Use a pastry knife or two knives held in one hand to cut the lard into the flour in little pieces.
-The texture is like course oatmeal with a few larger pieces of lard interspersed.
+The texture is like coarse oatmeal with a few larger pieces of lard interspersed.
 These little chunks of lard are what give the pastry it’s flakiness.
 Over mixing will create a tough pastry.

 - Then gradually pour the egg mixture into the bowl of flour and lard and gently mix to combine with a fork.
 Press the dough together with the palms of your hands to form the dough into 6 equal balls.
 Cover with saran wrap to keep moist until ready to roll out.

-- Store unused pastry tightly wrapped with saran in freezer for up to 2 months.
+- Store unused pastry tightly wrapped with saran in the freezer for up to 2 months.
 Thaw when ready to use.

 Should Lemon Pie Be Refrigerated?

 Yes!
-Lemon Pie is made with eggs and and while they are cooked eggs this recipe is very egg heavy so it is recommended that a lemon meringue pie not be left out on the counter more than 2 hours.
+Lemon Pie is made with eggs and while they are cooked eggs this recipe is very egg heavy so it is recommended that a lemon meringue pie once cooled not be left out on the counter more than 2 hours.
 Longer and sorry folks but you need to trash it!
 Store in the fridge covered for up to 3 days if it hangs around that long.

-Tips For Preventing A Soggy Lemon Pie?
+Tips For Preventing A Soggy Lemon Pie

 - Add the lemon pie filling when the crust is still hot/warm to avoid steam which may cause condensation between the filling and the crust

-- Make sure the the meringue goes edge to edge of the crust creating a seal between the lemon filling and the meringue.
+- Make sure the meringue goes edge to edge of the crust creating a seal between the lemon filling and the meringue.
 Again keeping any moisture out.